edcarp/python-novice-esces/_episodes/02-numpy.md

 {: .output}

-The expression `(12,)` tells us we have an N×1 vector, so this is the average inflammation per day for all patients.
+The expression `(12,)` tells us we have an N×1 vector, so this is the average wave height per month for all years.
 If we average across axis 1 (columns in our 2D example), we get:

 ~~~